Keeping your Family Law legal costs down

 This might seem like a no-brainer, but it’s important to put some thought into the lawyer you choose for your case.
 Not every lawyer is the same and many lawyers charge different hourly rates for their services – some much higher than others.
-Shop around, and choose a lawyer you’re comfortable with, but who also charges a competitive hourly rate.
-Simply choosing a low cost lawyer, based on their hourly rate, is not necessarily going to result in low legal costs to you.
+Shop around and choose a lawyer you’re comfortable with, but who also charges a competitive hourly rate – this will go a long way to keeping your family law legal costs down.
+Simply choosing a low cost lawyer based on their hourly rate is not necessarily going to result in low legal costs to you.

 It’s not just the hourly rate which is important, it’s also about how long the lawyer is going to take to do the work for you.